Poor counties into bucolic Disneylands?

 The topic this week in 1983 was the French model of rural national park, and whether it offered opportunities for the rejuvenation of Illinois’s depressed countryside.
 The answer was no, of course, but it was (and remains) an intriguing concept.

 I can't improve on his eloquence, so I will quote him at length.
-Describing our national park system in the August, 1982, Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
+Describing our national park system in the August, 1982, issue of Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
 Exploitation has dominated our relationship to the land, and the unstated premise of the wilderness ideal is that when humans appear on the natural scene, they come as intruders and destroyers."

-Economically the countryside has been impoverished too.
+Economically, the countryside has been impoverished too.
 Not so much in the amount of wealth it produces but its variety.
-People—tradespeople in the small towns, smaller farmers—have been pushed into the margins of the big mechanized grain farms much the way the birds have.
+People—tradespeople in the small towns and smaller farmers—have been pushed into the margins of the big mechanized grain farms much the way the birds have.
 The point isn't that human habitation has altered the landscape but that we've done it so very crudely.
 As Sax puts it, "Our past has left us believing that harmonious relationships between humans and nature are not normal—that perhaps they are not even possible."

-Such relationships did exist, even in Illinois.
+Such harmonious relationships did exist, even in Illinois.
 I mean of course that intermediate "nature" which typified parts of the Illinois countryside until the last fifty years or so—a rural landscape (perhaps more accurately called a manscape) dominated by small farmsteads, each growing not just cash crops but nuts, orchard fruit and vegetables, and livestock.
 Farmsteads which grew their own energy and fertilizer in the form of hay and oats for horses.
 Farmsteads which employed technologies which were comprehensible and sustainable.

 Sax wasn't writing about southern Illinois, however, but about rural France.
 The French, like Europeans generally, have confronted problems of rural decline similar to ours, but with rather a different approach.
 Rather than relying exclusively on factory relocation schemes or new highways of the sort so beloved by our county-seat Rotarians, the French have chosen to make a virtue of adversity.
 They have made twenty of their depressed rural areas into national parks.